redhat-performance/jetlag/docs/troubleshooting.md

 ## Accessing services

-Several services are run on the bastion in order to automate the tasks that jetlag performs.
+Several services are run on the bastion in order to automate the tasks that Jetlag performs.
 You can access them via the following ports:

 * On-prem assisted-installer GUI - 8080
 * On-prem assisted-installer API - 8090